What Is Overthinking Disorder?

 It's worth mentioning that how we think and how the brain works is still a mystery in some regards.
 Many clinical trials, both clinical, social, and beyond, may teach us more about the mind.
 However, these clinical trials are just that: trials.

 Overthinking is a behavior that could occur at any time and is especially common for those with any type of anxiety disorder.
 The worry you have about different situations and obstacles in your life can quickly turn into overthinking and wondering about what you should do or how you can stop bad things from happening.
 The truth is, you can't stop all bad things from happening, and you can't stop yourself from making every bad decision.
-What you can do is get help.
+What you can do is get help and start treating “overthinking disorder.”

 How BetterHelp Can Support You

 If you've been struggling to stop overthinking, it may be helpful to seek professional treatment.
-You can find help in many ways, but a convenient and private place to start is via an online counseling site like BetterHelp.
-There, you will find access to licensed counselors ready to help you overcome your struggles with the overthinking disorder.
-You don't have to stop your thoughts by yourself.
+Therapy can help and you can find it in many ways, but a convenient and private place to start is via an online counseling site like BetterHelp.
+You don't have to stop your thoughts by yourself and you can find professional help for this common issue.

 With online therapy, you'll be able to communicate with a licensed, confidential mental health provider without having to worry about going to a facility or even being seen by anyone but the therapist themself.
 You can feel more comfortable because you're in a setting that you feel best in your home.
-All of this can make it easier for you to open up and start your healing journey alongside your therapist.
+All of this can make it easier for you to open up, find the root cause of your anxiety, and start your healing journey alongside your therapist.

-According to a study at Berkeley Well-Being Institute, 98 percent of clients made significant progress through BetterHelp.
+According to a study at Berkeley Well-Being Institute, 98 percent of clients, including people with anxiety, made significant progress through BetterHelp.
 Many of the counselors at BetterHelp specialize in treating anxiety disorders, including overthinking disorder.
 Many therapists at BetterHelp have had clients like yourself who can't get rid of their ruminating thoughts.
-No matter how hard they tried, their thoughts of shame, rejection, and guilt just didn't seem to go away.
-However, through therapy, they were able to develop new ways of coping and move past their anxious tendencies.
-The same can happen for you.
+No matter how hard they would try, overthinking takes over and their thoughts of shame, rejection, and guilt just didn't seem to go away.
+However, through therapy, they were able to make a big difference and develop new ways of coping and move past their anxious tendencies.
+The same can happen to you.
 Take the first step and trust an online therapist to guide you toward healthier thinking about your life.

 A therapist can give you: